History of Pre-20th Century Biotechnology

 Fermentation to Produce Foods

 Fermentation is perhaps the most ancient biotechnological discovery.
 Over 10,000 years ago mankind was producing wine, beer, vinegar and bread using microorganisms, primarily yeast.
 Yogurt was produced by lactic acid bacteria in milk and molds were used to produce cheese.
 These processes are still used today to produce food for our dinner tables.
 Today's cultures have been purified (and often genetically refined) to maintain the most desirable traits and highest quality products.

 In 1897, we discovered that the enzymes from yeast can convert sugar to alcohol, which led to the production of chemicals such as butanol, acetone, and glycerol.
 Fermentation processes are still being used today in many modern biotech organizations, often to produce enzymes used in pharmaceutical processes, environmental remediation, and other industrial processes.

-The process of drying, salting, and freezing food to prevent spoilage was being practiced long before anyone really understood why these steps worked or even fully understood what caused food to spoil in the first place.
+Food has long been preserved through processes of drying, salting, and freezing.
+These methods prevented food spoilage and ensured continued existence.
+However, these practices were being practiced long before anyone really understood why these steps worked or even fully understood what caused food to spoil in the first place.

 The act of quarantining to prevent the spread of disease was in place long before the origins of disease were known to mankind.
 Isolating the sick demonstrates an early understanding that illness can be passed from an infected individual to another (healthy) individual, who then becomes symptomatic.